zuozhenggh/learning-library/oracle-integration-library/core-competencies/B2B/getting-started/b2b-trading-partner-manager/b2b-trading-partner-manager.md

 **Create the Host Profile**

-1. In the left navigation pane, click B2B > Host Profile.
+1. In the left navigation pane, click **Menu > B2B > Host Profile**
 2. In the Host Company Name field, enter your company name
 		<copy>Acme</copy>
 		The name is currently only for reference and not used elsewhere.
-3. Select a host identifier or, if none are defined, click Add icon.
+3. Select a host identifier or, if none are defined, click **Add** icon.
 You add identifiers to the host profile on behalf of your company.

 Note: This is typically a one-time activity that you perform before adding your first trading partner.
 Host identifiers define your company when acting as the host interacting with other trading partners.
 They identify and validate the source of the document when sent by the host.
 Identifiers defined here are used in two places:
 *	Transports